Shafaqsy/Surfs_up/README.md

 ### December Temperature
 <img width="514" alt="dec_temps" src="https://user-images.githubusercontent.com/107155888/184403649-0b220377-3f7a-41c8-a9d1-394b40403780.png">

 By comparing both June and December temperatures.
-The mean is only 4% higher in June.
-Maximum temperature is
+There are less data points for December (1517 data points) than June (1700 data points).
+June average temperature is 74.94 F and the December average temperature is decreased (71.04 F).
+June minimum temperarure is 64F and december minimum temperature is decreased (56F).
+June maximum temperarure is 85F and December maximum temperature is 83F.

  June Temperature visualization